AaronBachmann/Swagger-API-Documentation/README.md

 #### Add the info object

 The `info` object and its properties contains any important information about the API.
 The info object may indlude a title, description, contact information, license version, and/or terms of service.
 Many of the info object properties are optional.
 In this tutorial the API documentation is written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
 YAML indentation requires two spaces per level of identation.
 Tabs will not fit the formatting style.
+Text in the info object must be surrounded by quotations " ".
+Text in the info object is treated as a "string".

+>`info:`
+>&nbsp;&nbsp;`title: "OpenWeatherMap API"
+>

 ![image](https://user-images.githubusercontent.com/68202736/91366845-b59aab80-e7b9-11ea-830d-da9c556b5c88.png)